SteeltoeOSS/InitializrService/README.md

 * Dependencies
 * Server "about" details

-The configuration metadata for `Steeltoe.Initializr.WebApi` is provided by a [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/) pointing at https://github.com/steeltoeoss-incubator/Steeltoe.Initializr.Configuration.
+The configuration metadata for `InitializrApi` is provided by a [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config/reference/html/) pointing at https://github.com/steeltoeoss-incubator/Steeltoe.Initializr.Configuration.

 ### `api/project`